 Safety Considerations for Bergamot Essential Oil

 Though it is generally non-toxic and non-irritating, bergamot is extremely phototoxic.
 Do not expose skin to sunlight for 12 hours after application.
-Repeated use may result in contact sensitization, so be sure to rotate between different oils.
+Repeated use can result in contact sensitization (rotate between different oils).
 Do not use on children younger than 5 years of age.
 Do not take bergamot essential oil internally.

 Bergamot essential oils are now commonly employed in the place of more expensive, dried bergamot peels.
 The oil is used in the food and confectionery industry as flavoring for liqueurs, aromatic teas, candies and candied fruits.
 The juice and skin of the fruit are also used in the agro-alimentary industry for the production of soft drinks, jellies and jams.
 Bergamot also gives Earl Grey tea its distinctive flavor.